Maine Coons are enormous cats, which can leave many owners wondering what to feed their gentle giants, and when.

 This dry cat food has been specially designed for kittens and is packed full of the protein your kitten needs to flourish.
 Only real meat is used.

 If you are interested in learning more about this particular product or simply want to read its glowing reviews then make sure to take a closer look.

 Another great option comes from Purina whose dry food bags are made with 41% crude protein.

 Real chicken is used to make this product.

 The extra-large 16 lb bag is also pretty handy as it saves repeated trips to the shops for dry cat food, and is great value for money.

 Not everyone is a fan of feeding their Maine Coon kitten dry food.
-If you are interested to understand why this is, read the pros and cons of this particular food option below.
+If you are interested in understanding why this is, read the pros and cons of this particular food option below.